veit/python-basics-tutorial/docs/modules/index.rst

 .. literalinclude:: wc.py
    :linenos:

-Lines 1 and 3
+Lines 1 and 5
     :doc:`../document/docstrings` are standard methods for documenting modules, functions, methods and classes.
-Line 8
+Line 10
     ``read`` returns a string containing all the characters in a file, and ``split`` returns a list of the words in a string using spaces.
-Line 16
-    You can use an ``\`` to split a long statement over several lines.
-Lines 19 to 20
+Lines 25 to 26
     With this ``if``-statement you can use the programme in two ways:

     * for importing in the Python shell or another Python script ``__name__`` is